dsc-courses/dsc80-2026-wi/proj04/index.md

 **Don't** include "Step 1", "Step 2", etc. in your headings – the headings should be exactly as they are above.

-The specific content your website needs to contain is described in the "Report on Website" columns above.
-Make sure to also give your website a creative title that relates to the question you're trying to answer, and clearly state your name(s).
+The specific content your website should contain is described in the "Report on Website" columns above.
+Make sure to also give your website a creative title that relates to the question you're trying to answer, and clearly include your name(s).

 Your report will be in the form of a _static_ website, hosted for free on GitHub Pages.
 More specifically, you'll use [Jekyll](https://jekyllrb.com), a framework built into GitHub Pages that allows you to create professional-looking websites just by writing Markdown ([dsc80.com](https://dsc80.com) is built using Jekyll!).
 GitHub Pages does the "hard" part of converting your Markdown to HTML.

 If you'd like to follow the official [GitHub Pages & Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll) tutorial, you're welcome to, though we will provide you with a perhaps simpler set of instructions here.
-A very basic site with the required headings and one embedded visualization can be found at [rampure.org/dsc80-proj3-test1/](http://rampure.org/dsc80-proj3-test1/); the source code for the site is [here](https://github.com/surajrampure/dsc80-proj3-test1).

 ### Step 1: Initializing a Jekyll GitHub Pages Site